GkhanTpz/BlackJack/README.md

   1. **Game Introduction:** Displays a welcome message for the Blackjack game.
   2. **Dealer’s Initial Hand:**
      - The dealer is dealt 2 cards, but only one card is shown to the player.
-     - The second card is hidden as per Blackjack rules.
   3. **Player’s Hand:**
      - The player is dealt 2 cards, and their total hand value is calculated using `blackjack_player()`.
   4. **Player Hits or Stays:**